293-2020-01-Fall/ps1-team18/README.md

 1. Guy Incognito
 1. Prof. Kim

+Note from Prof. Kim: Later on we'll practice merge conflicts and branching.

 Playing with markdown.
 For examples, see: RStudio -> Menu bar on top -> Help -> Markdown quick reference

 Fruit  | Cost